Surf lessons for children in Barcelona

-Our surfing lessons and surf camps in Barcelona and Sitges are specially designed for the youngest in the family.
+Our surfing lessons and surf camps in Barcelona and Castelldefels are specially designed for the youngest in the family.
 We teach at all levels, from beginner to advanced, with active explanations and warm-ups in the form of games so they can enjoy surfing from start to finish in a 100% safe environment.

 Enrol them at the best surf school in Catalonia.
 They’ll love it!

 We have developed a special surfing sports programme for children at the Escola Catalana de Surf.
 It includes SUP and skateboarding to make for a fun experience in unbeatable surroundings, playing, sharing and enjoying the natural environment.